NLnetLabs/cascade/doc/manual/source/architecture.rst

-Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted 3rd party code inside the main Cascade process also thereby eliminating another source of potentially instability and unpredictable behaviour and resource usage.
+Cascade outsources PKCS#11 module loading to a separate :program:`kmip2pkcs11` daemon to avoid running untrusted 3rd party code inside the main Cascade process also thereby eliminating another source of potential instability and unpredictable behaviour and resource usage.

 Flexible Signing